February – March 2019

 Led by Yoshiko I. Wada

-Explore the contemporary art exhibitions at the Kochi-Muziris International Biennale; exchange ideas and broaden your dyeing knowledge at the Natural Dye International Forum in Munnar; visit with collectors, artists, and designers at their private homes and studios; wander through the collections at key museums and galleries; engage in hands-on workshops with local artisans; enjoy local cuisine and overnight stays at traditional inns and historic haveli townhouses.
+Explore the contemporary art exhibitions at the Kochi-Muziris International Biennale drawing global attention of art critiques and artists; exchange ideas and broaden your dyeing knowledge at the Natural Dye Workshops in Munnar taught by a world renown phytochemist and dyer from France Michel Garcia; visit with collectors, artists, and designers at their private homes and studios; wander through the collections at key museums and galleries; engage in hands-on workshops with local artisans; enjoy regional cuisine and overnight stays at traditional inns and historic haveli townhouses.

 Ahmedabad (4 Nights) → Kutch (4 Nights) → Kochi (3 Nights) → Munnar (5 Nights) → Pollachi (2 Nights)